sara-nl/picasclient/README.md

 ```

 Now in a SLURM job array the work will be performed (you can set the number of array jobs in the script at `--array`) and each job will start polling the CouchDB instance for work.
 Once the work is complete, the SLURM job will finish.
-If you are interested, you can look into scripts `examples/local-example.py` and `examples/process_task.sh` to check what the actual work is.
 </details>

 <details closed>